 Origin of gang-up

-British Dictionary definitions for gang up
+British Dictionary definitions for gang-up

-Idioms and Phrases with gang up
+Other Idioms and Phrases with gang-up

 Also, gang up with.
 Act together as a group.
 For example, The residents ganged up to make the neighborhood safer.
 [Colloquial; c.
 1920]